Bylaws of The Graduate School Alliance for Education in Coaching

 SECTION 2.
 The principal office shall be in the State of Georgia at a location to be determined by GSAEC’s Board of Directors.
 GSAEC may have other offices at such place, or places, within or without the State of Georgia, as the Board of Directors may determine from time to time.

 SECTION 1.
-As an alliance of academic institutions, the Graduate School Alliance for Education in Coaching (GSAEC) members work collaboratively to support continuous improvement of graduate-level education in executive and organizational coaching.
+As an alliance of academic institutions, the Graduate School Alliance for Education in Coaching (GSAEC) members work collaboratively to support continuous improvement of graduate-level education in professional coaching.

-- Building, sustaining, and supporting a collaborative community of educators, researchers, practitioners, and consumers.
+- Building, sustaining, and supporting a collaborative community of leaders in coach education, research, and practice; and

 SECTION 2.
 GSAEC shall be organized exclusively for charitable and educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended.
 No part of the net earnings or assets of GSAEC shall inure to the benefit of any private individual or other person having a private or personal interest in the activities of GSAEC, except that GSAEC shall be authorized to pay reasonable compensation for necessary services actually rendered to it, and to pay reasonable expenses, and make payments and distributions, necessary for it to operate.

 SECTION 1.
-Membership in GSAEC shall consist of four types of members:
+Membership in GSAEC shall consist of five types of members

-Such membership shall be limited to regionally-accredited universities, colleges, graduate schools and/or to departments of such institutions that support the mission and purpose of GSAEC and offer a) courses or programs that add executive, organizational, or leadership coaching skills or principles to students’ existing professional education; OR b) courses or programs intended to educate professional executive, organizational, or leadership coaches; OR c) courses or programs that utilize executive, organizational, or leadership coaching in higher education.
+Such membership shall be limited to accredited universities, colleges, graduate schools and/or to departments of such institutions [Institutional Members] that support the mission and purpose of GSAEC and offer a) courses or programs that add professional coaching skills or principles to students’ existing education; OR b) courses or programs intended to educate professional coaches

-Such membership shall be limited to individuals who are full or part-time faculty/staff of a current or qualifying GSAEC member institution and/or have successfully completed a coach education program at said institution, and who support the mission and purpose of GSAEC.
-In addition, the GSAEC Board of Directors may, at its sole discretion, invite other individuals to join as individual members.
+Such membership shall be limited to individuals who administer coaching programs, educate coaches, carry out coaching research or are faculty, staff, or graduates of a coaching-related academic program and who support the mission and purpose of GSAEC.
+The GSAEC Board of Directors may, at its sole discretion, invite additional individuals to join as individual members. .

-Such membership shall be limited to individuals who are enrolled in a coach education program at a GSAEC member institution and support the mission and purpose of GSAEC.
-Student Membership shall change to Individual Membership, with attendant dues, qualifications, rights, and responsibilities, on September 1 of the year following completion of their coach education.
+Such membership shall be limited to individuals who are enrolled in a coach education program at a GSAEC Member Institution and who support the mission and purpose of GSAEC.
+Student Membership shall change to Individual Membership, with attendant dues, qualifications, rights, and responsibilities, on September 1 of the year following completion of the students’ coach education.

 The Board of Directors shall determine from time to time any other membership requirements that it deems appropriate.

 SECTION 4.
 With thirty (30) days prior written notice to a Member, membership may be terminated by the Board for failure to fulfill requirements of membership, including failure to pay dues, or for conduct on the part of a Member that is deemed prejudicial to the welfare of GSAEC.
 Such action shall require a two-thirds (2/3) vote of the Directors present and voting at a meeting of the Board at which a quorum has been established.
 A Member may request and shall be granted an opportunity to be heard at any Board meeting at which the Board is considering action on the Member’s status with GSAEC.

 SECTION 5.
-No Member shall incur any expenses (outside of the approved budget) or expend any funds on behalf of GSAEC or any other Member without the prior approval of the Board of Directors.
+No Member shall incur any expenses (outside of the approved budget) or expend any funds on behalf of GSAEC or any other Member without the prior approval of the Board of Directors or its Designates.
 Furthermore, no Member shall unilaterally undertake any action, which could potentially result in liability or the expenditure of funds by GSAEC, or any other Member without the prior written approval of the Board.
 Between Board meetings, the President or the Treasurer may authorize expenditures up to a limit set annually by the Board.